RCambier/rcambier.github.io/_posts/2018-12-25-gold-coins.md

 <div class='answer-wrapper'>
 <div markdown="1" class='answer' style="color: grey">

-You take 20 coins from the stack and flip them.
+You take 20 coins from the stack and flip them to create another stack.

 </div>